rustyrussell/pettycoin/_posts/2014-11-05-Playing-with-invertible-bloom-lookup-tables-and-bitcoin-transactions.md

 ## Testing It ##

 For my experiment, I used 4 hash functions for each bloom entry, and just make the 48-bit id the first 48 bits of the SHA.
-I used a simple shell script to pull out the last 10000 bitcoin transactions.
+I used [a simple shell script](https://github.com/rustyrussell/bitcoin-iblt-test/blob/master/gettxs.sh) to pull out the last 10000 bitcoin transactions.

+You can find the code [on github](https://github.com/rustyrussell/bitcoin-iblt-test/).

 ### Recovering Transactions ###